Man playing hide-and-seek found dead in vacant building

 DETROIT — Police are investigating the death of a 21-year-old man who apparently fell down an elevator shaft while playing hide-and-seek with friends in a vacant Detroit building.

+Wayne County Medical Examiner’s Office spokesman Keith Owens identified the victim as 21-year-old Jonathan Mazgai of Taylor.
+The official cause of death has not yet been determined.

-Police say the group was on the building’s ninth floor early Saturday morning.
-The man’s friends left when they couldn’t find him, but they returned later in the morning to search for him.
-They called 911 after finding his body amid piles of debris in the shaft on the first floor of the building.
+Police say the group was on the building’s ninth floor early Saturday.
+Mazgai’s friends left when they couldn’t find him, but they returned later to search for him.
+They called 911 after finding his body in the shaft on the building’s first floor.

-The Detroit News reports that the building was used as a warehouse and cold storage.
-It closed in 2002.
+The site where the incident occurred was formerly Grand Trunk Warehouse & Cold Storage.
+The facility closed in 2002.

-The property is now owned by the same development company that bought the vacant Packard auto plant complex in 2013 in Detroit.
-The building is not part of the Packard property.
+Detroit police Cmdr.
+Charles Mahone said a city crew went to the building Monday to ensure it was properly secure.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.